 Kloss founded Advent Corporation and co-founded Acoustic Research, KLH, Kloss Video, Cambridge SoundWorks and Tivoli – racking up dozens of patents in the process – but the man who was known for his almost daily garb of khaki trousers and an oxford shirt with unbuttoned button-down collars and habitually rolled-up sleeves was deeply modest about his accomplishments.
 “Some of the particular things I’ve done could have, and should have, been done before,” he said in a 2002 interview with Sound & Vision magazine.

-Born February 21, 1929, in Altoona, Pennsylvania (~85 from Pittsburgh), Kloss was handy with tools from a young age, adding kitchen and bathroom fixtures – and even additional rooms – to the tiny cabin in which he grew up with his mother and two sisters.
+Born February 21, 1929, in Altoona, Pennsylvania (about 85 miles from Pittsburgh), Kloss was handy with tools from a young age, adding kitchen and bathroom fixtures – and even additional rooms – to the tiny cabin in which he grew up with his mother and two sisters.

 In 1948, he enrolled at MIT, where in 1953, while working part-time for a building contractor, he used his woodworking skills to build casings for Baruch-Lang speakers, designed by an MIT engineering professor and his students, which Kloss sold by mail order from his Cambridge loft.